xmos/lib_xtcp/lib_xtcp/doc/rst/xtcp.rst

 Usage
 -----

-The TCP/IP stack runs in a task implemented in the :c:func:`xtcp` function.
+The TCP/IP stack runs in a task implemented in either the :c:func:`xtcp_uip` or :c:func:`xtcp_uip` functions.
+Each function uses a different stack as its backbone, either uIP and lwIP respectively.
 This task connects to either the MII component in the Ethernet library or one of the MAC components in the Ethernet library.
 See the Ethernet library user guide for details on these components.

 .. figure:: images/xtcp_task_diag.*

    XTCP task diagram

-Clients can interact with the TCP/IP stack via xC channels connected to the component using the client functions described in :ref:`xtcp_client_api`.
+Clients can interact with the TCP/IP stack via interfaces connected to the component using the interface functions described in :ref:`xtcp_client_api`.

 If your application has no need of direct layer 2 traffic to the